-• Turn on the connected computer or video device.

-- Insert a DVD or other video media and press the play button, if necessary. - Press the Source Search button on the projector or remote control to detect the video source.
+- Turn on the connected computer or video device. - Press the Source Search button on the projector or remote control to detect the video source. - Press the button for the video source on the remote control.

 Turning Off the Projector

 Before turning off the projector, shut down any computer connected to it so you can see the computer display during shutdown.